meilisearch/specifications/text/0132-indexes-api.md

 ###### 3.2.3.3.1.
 Async Errors

-- 🔴 When Meilisearch is secured, if the API Key do not have the `indexes.create` action defined, the API returns an [index_not_found](0061-error-format-and-definitions.md#index_not_found) error in the related asynchronous `task` resource.
+- 🔴 When Meilisearch is secured by a master key, if the API Key used do not have the `indexes.create` action defined, the API returns an [index_not_found](0061-error-format-and-definitions.md#index_not_found) error in the related asynchronous `task` resource.
 See [3.2.2.2.
 Response Definition](#3222-response-definition).
 - 🔴 Sending a `uid` that already exists returns an [index_already_exists](0061-error-format-and-definitions.md#index_already_exists) error.

 #### 3.2.4. `PUT` - `indexes/:index_uid`